 Figure 7 shows observations similar to those shown in Fig. 5 and their statistics in time-averaged data.
-Figs. 7A and B again demonstrate an increased motor command with a decreased target size.
-Figure 7A shows the means and standard deviations across all subjects for each target size of the summed EMG activity that was time-averaged over the entire movement duration.
+Figure 7, A and B, again shows an increased motor command with a decreased target size.
+Figure 7A shows the means across all subjects for each target size of the summed EMG activity that was timeaveraged over the entire movement duration.
 Figure 7B shows those for the time-averaged IMCJ.
 The gray lines denote extension and the black lines denote flexion data.
-The horizontal lines in Fig. 7 indicate significant comparisons in post-hoc tests (p < 0.05).
-The main effect of the target size was significant for the amount of muscle activity in terms of the time-averaged summed EMG activity (F(2,16) = 10.86; P < 0.005) (Fig. 7A) as well as the time-averaged IMCJ (F(2,16) = 12.22; P < 0.001) (Fig. 7B).
+The horizontal lines in Fig. 7 indicate significant comparisons in posthoc tests (P < 0.05).
+The main effect of the target size was significant for the amount of muscle activity in terms of the time-averaged summed EMG activity ($F{(2,16)} = 10.86$; P <0.005; Fig. 7A) as well as the time-averaged IMCJ ($F{(2,16)} =$ 12.22; P < 0.001; Fig. 7B).
 The muscle co-contraction, examined either as the time-averaged summed EMG activity or the time-averaged elbow IMCJ, was significantly higher in the small target than the medium and large targets for both flexion and extension.
-Other figures demonstrate that target size has a different effect on different deviations.
-Figs. 7C, D, and E show the means and standard deviations across subjects for each target size of the deviations that were time-averaged over the entire movement duration for EMG activity, torque, and position, respectively (see Methods for equations of time-averaged deviations).
-Figure 7F shows the mean and standard deviation of the end-point deviation across subjects for each target size.
-The main effect of the target size was significant for the time-averaged deviation of EMG activity (F(2,16) = 12.27; P < 0.001), and the end-point deviation (F(2,16) = 157.80; P < 0.0001).
-The EMG variability was significantly largest for the small targets both for extension and flexion, which is consistent with SDN.
-In contrast, the end-point deviation was significantly larger in the large target than the medium target and significantly larger in the medium target than the small target; consequently, the experimental manipulation of the end-point variability went well for the target-size experiment.
+Other figures show that target size has a differ-